emrysr/site-sync/README.md

 - DEV-to-PRODUCTION - overwrites production with dev
 ### Additional syncs
 Create a copy of any of the above scrpts and change the SOURCE and DESTINATION variables to match corresponding environment in the settings.conf file.

+## Install (example files below)
+1. Clone this repo
+2. Create an entry in your ~/.ssh/config file to handle the SSH connection. *Ensure your public key is on the server*
+3. Save you mysql connection settings in a .cnf style file
+4. Save the settings.sample.conf as settings.conf
+5. Edit the settings.conf file to match your settings
+6. **BACKUP FIRST!!!**
+7. Run the desired script. eg. ./STAGING-to-DEV
+8. Press Y to continue or N to cancel
+9. Wait for "Done" message.

 ## config
 settings.conf - file paths for the 3 environments and mysql.cnf